 His first week in office, Gustavo introduced legislation to increase government transparency and make it mandatory for public officials to disclose all sources of income they receive apart from their government salary.
 It was important to Gustavo that New Yorkers know exactly who is paying their public officials.
 Passing this legislation as part of Governor Cuomo’s ethics package was one important step toward ending the influence of special interests in state government.

-In addition to serving as a State Senator, Gustavo Rivera continues to serve as an adjunct professor at Pace University, where he teaches courses in political science.
 Prior to running for office, Gustavo also worked as a community organizer, working for Freddy Ferrer's Mayoral campaign and helping candidates for State Senate to become elected officials, including State Senator Jose Serrano Jr. and State Senator Andrea Stewart Cousins.
 In early 2008, the Service Employees International Union (SEIU) hired Gustavo to manage their activities on behalf of Barack Obama in several states including Indiana, Pennsylvania, Virginia, Texas – even to his home of Puerto Rico.
 When he returned to New York City, he served as Director of Community Outreach for U.S. Senator Kirsten Gillibrand.

 His background as an educator and community organizer inspired Gustavo to teach community civics classes for Bronxites that covered topics ranging from the Constitution and Bill of Rights to how our local and state governments work.
 Encouraging members of the community and especially our youth to get more civically involved has been a priority for Gustavo throughout his career.